 Stephens explains that clients are typically understanding of delays if communication is prompt and the hold-up isn’t your fault—but don’t count on always having that leeway available.

 7. You’ve got thick skin

 You’re a resilient person, so it takes a lot to hurt your feelings.
-Life has thrown its share of obstacle your way but you’ve always picked yourself up, dusted yourself off and kept moving forward.
+Life has thrown its share of obstacles your way, but you’ve always picked yourself up, dusted yourself off and kept moving forward.
 You’re independent and self-reliant.

-The graphic design industry can be cut-throat, so it’s important to have thick skin.
-If a client gives you poor feedback about a design you poured your heart into, you can’t take it personally.
-Successful designers don’t dwell on a single project; they move on and focus on the next one.
+The graphic design industry can be tough, so it’s important to have thick skin.
+If a client or creative director gives you negative feedback about a design you’ve poured your heart into, you can’t take it personally.
+Successful designers don’t dwell on a single project—they take what they can from the critique, move on and focus on the next round of work.

-These are just some of the qualities of successful graphic designers.
-Do any of them sound like you?
-Chances are you don’t necessarily align with all seven, but if four or five of these characteristics describe you, then you may be a natural in the world of graphic design.
+These are just some of the qualities good graphic designers share.
+Can you relate to any of the descriptions above?
+You may not align with all nine, but if a handful of these characteristics describe you, then you may be a natural fit in the world of graphic design.